 For most retail businesses, the holiday season is the key to increasing their annual sales.
 Sometimes, this season can even be responsible for more than 30% of total sales, which is definitely a big deal if you just think about it for a second.
 If you are running a business that depends on the holiday season quite a lot, then you will also have to spend a lot of time getting properly prepared for it.
 Do you, however, have any idea what kinds of preparations I am talking about?

 Well, to cut right to the chase and prevent you from taking some wrong guesses, the preparations consist mostly of a successful staffing holiday process.
-To be more precise, when the holidays are around the corner, you need to make sure that you have enough employees that can deliver great services to your customers and thus increase your sales even more.
+To be more precise, when the holidays are around the corner, you need to make sure that you have enough employees who can deliver great services to your customers and thus increase your sales even more.
 So, if you are worried about not having enough staff when the holiday season is approaching, here is what you should do.

 Think carefully about the actual needs of your company and then form the right staffing strategy that will help you get equipped with enough workers.
 Now, if you are not sure that you know how to successfully do this, i.e. how to succeed in staffing during the holiday season, the best thing would be for you to first get some tips on that and then start looking for people that could be a good addition to your team.
-You are most likely willing to hear at least some of those tips because you want to be sure that you’ll be doing everything the right way, which is why I have decided to share some tips with you below and thus help you succeed in this particular endeavour.
+You are most likely willing to hear at least some of those tips because you want to be sure that you’ll be doing everything the right way, which is why I have decided to share some tips with you below and thus help you succeed in this particular endeavor.
 Let’s begin.

 1. Don’t Waste Time